Viele/onionSkinRenderer/README.md

 ## Compatibility
-As of now the plugin is only tested with Maya 2017.
-If you have a different version feel free to test it and please tell me if it worked or not.
+It is now tested and working with 2016 and 2017.
+But you have to have OpenGLCoreProfile active.
+To do that go to Display settings and on the second last dropdown choose

-BE WARNED: The UI will not work woth any other version than 2017 because I used QT5 (pyside2) for it and anything below 2017 still uses QT4 (pyside).
-It is not that hard to recode but it wasn't a priority for me.
+OpenGLCoreProfile.
+If it's not set you will get an error.
+This is true for both 2016 and 2017 but on 2017 it's default.

 ## How it works